MSS-PAE: Saving Autoencoder-based Outlier Detection from Unexpected Reconstruction: Experiments

-The proposed methods had certain unique settings.
-Firstly, the variance estimated by PAE should be positive, hence a Softplus action was added after the variance output.
-Secondly, there were two scaling hyper-parameters in APRE.
-Five distinct groups were tested: \{$\alpha=0.5, \beta=2$\}, \{$\alpha=0.5, \beta=1$\}, \{$\alpha=1, \beta=1$\}, \{$\alpha=1, \beta=0.5$\} and \{$\alpha=2, \beta=0.5$\}.
-The results are shown in Sec. \ref{sssec:ep}.
-Thirdly, similar to MOD, the mean-shift time $m$ also affected the performance of the MSS significantly.
-The value of $m$ was varied from 1 to 3, and the performance was reported in Sec. \ref{sssec:ems}.
-Fourthly, the number of nearest neighbors $k$ was also an essential parameter for MSS.
-We proposed selecting the optimal $k$ from a candidate list $\mathbf{k}$.
+The proposed methods required three hyper-parameters, which were $\alpha$, $m$, and $k$.
+For WNLL, five different $\alpha$ were tested: \{0.20, 0.33, 0.50, 0.66, 0.8\}.
+The results are shown in Section \ref{sssec:ep}.
+For MSS, the mean-shift time $m$ was varied from 1 to 3.
+The number of nearest neighbors $k$ was selected from a candidate list $\mathbf{k}$.
 In our experiments, $\mathbf{k}=[1,2,\cdots,\min(99, N-1)]$, where $N$ denotes the number of the instances in the training set.
-Lastly, for the two-step procedure mentioned in Sec. \ref{sssec:ts}, $S_{1}=20$ for the first step, $S_{2}=20$ and $S_{b}=5$ for the second step.
-The code is available on www.OutlierNet.com for reproducibility.
+The performance was reported in Section \ref{sssec:ems}.